-There is evidence to indicate the successes of climate-smart agriculture in parts of Africa.
-For example, in Niger 55 million hectares generated 500 000 tonnes of cereals per year, benefiting 1,25 million people.
+There is evidence to indicate the successes of Climate-Smart Agriculture in parts of Africa.
+For example, in Niger, 55 million hectares generated 500 000 tons of cereals per year, benefiting 1,25 million people.
 In Burkina Faso, small-scale farmers have been using water harvesting techniques to increase yields.
 Vulnerable communities need to have their human and social capital needs taken care of, so as to enhance their adaptive capacity to climate change.
 The need for funding is to increase food security, to respond to the food price crisis, to promote climate-resilient development and generally to support climate change adaptation and mitigation.
 Interventions and monitoring activities must be farmer driven, as there are more successful than top-down models because they empower farmers and make them owners of the solutions.
 There is a need for policy development driven by human capital with farmers, women, and youth at the centre of attention and resources.
 It is important that institutions work with different sources of financing to put the three pillars of CSA into practice.
 Therefore, there is a need for generating evidence for interventions, financing climate change interventions and creating an enabling environment, in directing and supporting interventions and the constraints to agricultural productivity and food security in the era of climate change.

-STAR Quarter RT DATE Year KEY OUTPUTS LEAD DEPT./AGENCY SUPPORTING DEPTS./AGENCIES Q1 2015/16 National CSA Research and Development Programmek - improved conservation agriculture systems developed with focus on: Specific commodities as noted above, e.g. soybeans, maize, wheat, cotton and sorghum Climate-smart agricultural production systems and technologies ARC DAFF

-START DATE KEN ULITRILLE LEAD SUPPORTING Quarter Year KEY OUTPUTS DEPT./AGENCY DEPTS./AGENCIES Improved irrigation practices and techniques Earth observation technologies for climate observations and disaster events Management of alien invasive species Forecasting and early warning systems for extreme climatic events Design and test green technologies and processes to mitigate the impact of agriculture on the environment Package research outcomes in simple and understandable language especially for farmers Q2 2016/17 M&E Framework for CSA to monitor extent of uptake of CSA ARC CD Natural Res Mgt Q1 2015/16 CSA Strategic Framework Create farmer incentive programmes for the implementation of CSA best practices and climate-smart strategies DAFF (CD Natural Res Mgt.)
+START DATE KEY OUTPUTO SUPPORTING DEPTS./ Quarter Year KEY OUTPUTS AGENCY AGENCIES Q1 2015/16 National CSA Research and Development Programmek - improved conservation agriculture systems developed with focus on: ARC DAFF Specific commodities as noted above, e.g. soybeans, maize, wheat, cotton and sorghum Climate-smart agricultural production systems and technologies Improved irrigation practices and tech- niques Earth observation technologies for climate observations and disaster events Management of alien invasive species Forecasting and early warning systems for extreme climatic events Design and test green technologies and processes to mitigate the impact of agri- culture on the environment Package research outcomes in simple and understandable language especially for farmers Q2 2016/17 M&E Framework for CSA to monitor extent of uptake of CSA ARC CD Natural Res Mgt Q1 2015/16 CSA Strategic Framework Create farmer incentive programmes for the implementation of CSA best practices and climate-smart strategies DAFF (CD Natural Res Mgt.)
 ARC Q1 2016/17 Develop CSA capacity building programme for extension officers, for large-scale commercial farmers, including establishing on-farm demonstrations in all 9 provinces CD National Extension Support CD Natural Res Mgt, PDAs, Grain SA, ARC Q1 2015/16 Develop platform for knowledge sharing, such as best practices, e.g. conservation agriculture, agro-forestry, and community-based natural resource management CD National Extension Support CD Natural Res Mgt, PDAs, Grain SA, ARC

-6.4 Trade, Agri-business Development and Support
+7.4 Trade, agribusiness development and support

-South Africa agro-food market landscape has changed in line with changes occurring internationally as a result of globalisation and market reforms.
+South Africa's agro-food market landscape has changed in line with changes occurring internationally as a result of globalisation and market reforms.
 As a result agricultural production portfolio is diversifying and moving towards producing high value products (i.e. fruits, vegetables & animal products) in response to the changing tastes and preferences of the consumer.
 These changes present opportunities as well as challenges for agriculture in South Africa.

 Although consolidation of the market is evident since the 1950s, market liberalisation reforms undertaken by government in the mid-1990s, fast tracked the process in which agriculture grew to the exclusion of the smaller commercial sector, and smallholder producers.
-Globalised market structures, further characterised by amongst others long chains of transactions between the producers and consumers, poor access to appropriate and timely information, led to many struggling smaller commercial business in the sector, let alone smallholder, being bought out by bigger corporates.
+Globalised market structures, further characterised by amongst others long chains of transactions between the producers and consumers, poor access to appropriate and timely information, led to many struggling smaller commercial business in the sector, let alone small-holder, being bought out by bigger corporates.